HTC Vive XR Elite hands on: Serious power in a much more compact design

 There’s just a few problems there…

-So the bad news is that, using the new high-resolution passthrough, there is a delay.
+Setting up the unit in my own home wasn't as seamless as it should've been, with basic hand-tracking being a huge headache.
+On top of that, the new high-resolution passthrough had a noticeable delay.
 That can be mildly annoying if you’re just sitting at a desk, but it becomes a huge headache when you’re trying to walk around a room with the headset on.

-The other problem is that, despite having four external trackers, hand tracking can still mess up from time to time.
+Controller tracking is better, but even that can still mess up from time to time.
 The worst of these moments happened when I was doing a VR kayaking experience on what looked like the Colorado River.
 It was a totally serene experience until my virtual oar got stuck underneath the boat, despite being held right in front of me in the real world.
 Although these laughably bad moments were few and far between, they were the few times I felt the urge to hang up the headset and call it a day.

 (Image credit: Future)